I hate to admit it……

 “Token reinforcers: those that are awarded for performing certain behaviors and can be exchanged for something of value“

 For example, upon completion of the purpose books in January, I could have treated myself to a day at the hammam or even something simple as a henna tattoo.
-Token reinforcement provides an incentive to get stuff done.
+Token reinforcement provides an incentive to accomplish goals.

 Now to put my findings into action: